^

 Diagnostics

-As was shown above, it is extremely difficult to objectify the alleged diagnosis of hemophagocytic lymphohistiocytosis.
-The difficulty of diagnosis is associated with a deficit of specific clinical and laboratory symptoms.
-Establishing a diagnosis requires meticulous, comprehensive assessment of all anamnestic, clinical, laboratory, and morphological data.
+As shown above, it is extremely difficult to objectify the presumptive diagnosis of hemophagocytic lymphohistiocytosis.
+The difficulty of diagnosis is associated with the lack of specific clinical and laboratory symptoms.
+Establishing a diagnosis requires a scrupulous comprehensive assessment of all anamnestic, clinical, laboratory and morphological data.

-Given the absence of pathognomonic signs of the disease, the International Society for the Study of Histiocytic Diseases proposed the following diagnostic criteria (1991).
+Given the lack of pathognomonic signs of the disease, the International Society for the Study of Histiocytic Diseases proposed the following diagnostic criteria (1991).

 Diagnostic criteria for hemophagocytic lymphohistiocytosis, 1991.